pivotal-cf/pivotal-ui/docs/components/Wizard.md

   - Wizard
 ---

-## Description
-The Wizard component allows the user to navigate through a series of Wizard pages.
+The `Wizard` component allows the user to navigate through a series of Wizard pages.
 Each page has a render function which returns the JSX required to show the page.
 Various callbacks can be provided as props to customize the Wizard's behavior.

 ## Examples